 Summary The Public School Program Advisor is responsible for assisting in the development, monitoring, and evaluation of educational programs in schools.
 This position is governed by state and federal laws and school board and agency policy.
-Typical Functions

-Must possess a valid Arkansas drivers license.
+Certificates, Licenses, Registrations Must possess a valid Arkansas drivers license.
 Additional requirements determined by the agency for recruiting purposes require review and approval by the Office of Personnel Management.
 OTHER JOB RELATED EDUCATION AND/OR EXPERIENCE MAY BE SUBSTITUTED FOR ALL OR PART OF THESE BASIC REQUIREMENTS, EXCEPT FOR CERTIFICATION OR LICENSURE REQUIREMENTS, UPON APPROVAL OF THE QUALIFICATIONS REVIEW COMMITTEE.
-Agency Specific Information

-Only completed applications with work history will is accepted.
+Agency Specific Information Only completed applications with work history is accepted.
 The work history section of the application must be complete.
 We do not accept resumes in lieu of completing this section.